Zero Day (film): Plot

-The two arrive at school on May 1 and prepare their plan and weapons in Andre's car.
-Andre says that he could never have carried out Zero Day without his partner Cal's help, a sentiment that Cal echoes.
-The video camera continues to film as they both run into the school through its west entrance, armed with a large number of firearms stolen from Andre's father and cousin, including both handguns and long guns, as well as homemade explosives and knives.
-The massacre is shown through the viewpoint of several security cameras throughout the building, with audio of a 911 dispatcher playing in the background, who is attempting to persuade the two out of the attack and into surrendering peacefully.
-The dialogue is heard via the cellphone of student Omar, who was shot and killed.
+The two arrive at school on the day of the attack and prepare their plans and weapons in Andre's car.
+Andre says that he could never have carried out Zero Day without Cal's help, a sentiment that the latter echoes.
+The video camera is set on the hood of the car and continues to film as they both run into the school through its west entrance, armed with a large number of firearms stolen from Andre's father and cousin, including both handguns and long guns, as well as homemade explosives and knives.

+Henceforth, the massacre is shown through the viewpoint of several black-and-white security cameras throughout the building, with audio of a 911 dispatcher playing in the background, who is attempting to persuade the two out of the attack and into surrendering peacefully.
+This dialogue is heard via the cellphone of student Omar Walters, who was previously shot and killed in the library.
+Neither of the shooters acknowledge the dispatcher, though she can evidently hear them and relays useful information to the police.

-Shooting at anyone they see and threatening and taunting several witnesses, Andre and Cal killed eleven students, and one school resource officer.
-They wound eighteen others.
+Shooting at anyone they see and threatening and taunting several witnesses, Andre and Cal kill a total of eleven students, one school resource officer and wound eighteen others via gunfire or shrapnel from their homemade pipe bombs.
 Eventually, the two see law enforcement surrounding the school after fourteen minutes of the incident in progress.
 After debating over whether to exchange gunfire with police, the pair decide to commit suicide by gunshot inside the library of the school.

-Nine days after the shooting on May 10, a group of teenagers film themselves driving to a memorial for those slain in the attack, including Andre and Cal.
-The group finds the pair's wooden crosses, before subsequently setting them on fire and swiftly escaping the area.
+On May 10, nine days after the shooting, a group of youths film themselves driving to a makeshift memorial outside the school for those slain in the attack.
+It consists of fourteen wooden crosses, including both Andre and Cal.
+The group locates the pair's crosses, before subsequently setting them on fire and swiftly escaping the area.
+The film ends on a shot of the two crosses burning in the dark.